idun-project/idun-cartridge/README.md

 #### C and Z80 Assembly

 You can create programs that run on the Z80!
-They launch seamlessly from the idun-shell, and return to it on exit.
-These are more akin to Apps than Tools, except for their use of the `zload` command and launching from the idun-shell.
-The programs can be written in a mixture of C and Z80asm code, and can be built directly on the idun-cartridge.
+They launch seamlessly from the idun shell, and return to it on exit.
+These are more akin to Apps than Tools, except for their use of the `zload` command and launching from the idun shell.
+The programs can be written in both C and Z80asm code, and can be built directly on the idun-cartridge.
 For more information, browse to the [idun-zcc](https://github.com/idun-project/idun-zcc) repository.

 ### Trivia